-Intellectual Property Research Advisory Group (IPRAG) Is the body responsible for monitoring the IP Policy and Research IP procedures within The Open University.
-Referred to in this document as
+Intellectual Property Research Advisory Group (IPRAG) Is the body responsible for monitoring the IP Policy and Research IP procedures within the OU.
+Referred to in this document as 'IPRAG'.
+See Appendix D for details of the IPRAG Membership and the Terms of reference.

-'IPRAG'.